QingyangZhang/EMPO/readme.md

 Assume that you have 8 GPUs in total, the default mapping would be:

-GPU 0-5: Training

-GPU 6: Generation

-GPU 7: Verifier
+GPU 0-5: Training, GPU 6: Generation (vllm), GPU 7: Verifier

 Evaluation: